waqarabbas123/Simple-Login-form/README.md

-This is the simple login form using html and css .
+This is the simple login form using html and css only .